Area(s) of Expertise

 - Chapman, B., Raymond, B. and Powell, D. 2014.
 Potential of social media as a tool to combat foodborne illness.
 Perspectives in Public Health.
 134 (4).
 225-230.

 - Chapman, B., MacLaurin, T., and Powell, D. 2010.
 Food safety infosheets: Design and refinement of a narrative-based training intervention.
 British Food Journal, 113(2).

-- Assessment of microbiological safety and quality of marinades used to treat beef and that were collected over a 12-month period from specialty retailers near Raleigh, North Carolina (2018)
+- Assessment of microbiological safety and quality of marinades used to treat beef and that were collected over a 12-month period from specialty retailers near Raleigh, North Carolina, Journal of Food Protection (2018)